Schmavery/facebook-chat-api/DOCS.md

 __Arguments__
 * `title`: String containing a title for the poll.
 * `threadID`: String representing the ID of the thread.
-* `options`: An optional array of dictionaries with `text: string` and `selected: bool` fields representing initial options for the poll and their initial states, respectively.
+* `options`: An optional `string : bool` dictionary to specify initial poll options and their initial states (selected/not selected), respectively.
-* `callback(err)`: An optional callback called when the poll is posted (either with an error or null).
+* `callback(err)`: An optional callback called when the poll is posted (either with an error or null) – can omit the `options` parameter and use this as the third parameter if desired.

 __Example__